manvinderjit/odin-recipes/README.md

 # odin-recipes
-Project Recipes under the Foundations path of the The Odin Project
+Project Recipes under the Foundations path of The Odin Project

+## Description

+The Recipes project under the Foundations path of The Odin Project

+### Skills Demonstrated

+HTML with common tags
+Website Layout